buenavista62/BCC22_new/README.md

 len(arr) == len(set(arr)) # check whether the codes are unique
 ```

-After minting, the used gift card code will be stored on another array, which contains all used gift card codes.
+After minting, the used gift card code will be stored in another array, which contains all used gift card codes.

 ```javascript
 var codes = JSON.parse(process.env.NEXT_PUBLIC_CODES); // valid codes